When the chips are down, technology may help China leapfrog the world

 Meanwhile, at one of the government offices which received the order to replace foreign equipment, staff continued to work with computers running on imported chips and Microsoft software.

-“It is impossible to replace them with the Chinese products in the near term, anyone with basic computer science knowledge would understand,” said an official who declined to be named because the matter was sensitive.
+“It is impossible to replace them with Chinese products in the near term – anyone with basic computer science knowledge would understand,” said an official who declined to be named because the matter was sensitive.

 He said he had submitted to his supervisors a zero per cent short-term target for conversion.